zulip/zulip/docs/production/deployment.md

 ## Putting the Zulip application behind a reverse proxy

 Zulip is designed to support being run behind a reverse proxy server.
+This section contains notes on the configuration required with variable reverse proxy implementations.

+### Installer options

+If your Zulip server will not be on the public Internet, we recommend, installing with the `--self-signed-cert` option (rather than the `--certbot` option), since CertBot requires the server to be on the public Internet.

+#### Configuring Zulip to allow HTTP

+Depending on your environment, you may want the reverse proxy to talk to the Zulip server over HTTP; this can be secure when the Zulip server is not directly exposed to the public Internet.

+After installing the Zulip server as
+[described above](#installer-options), you can configure Zulip to talk HTTP as follows:

+1. Add the following block to `/etc/zulip/zulip.conf`:

+    ```
+    [application_server]
+    http_only = true
+    ```

+1. As root, run `/home/zulip/deployments/current/scripts/zulip-puppet-apply`.
+This
+will convert Zulip's main `nginx` configuration file to allow HTTP instead of HTTPS.

+1. Finally, restart the Zulip server, using `/home/zulip/deployments/current/scripts/restart-server`.

+### nginx configuration

 There are few things you need to be careful about when configuring a reverse proxy: